Rolando Cruz case: Prosecution

 In 1987 the three men—Cruz, Alejandro Hernandez, and Stephen Buckley—were charged with Jeanine's rape and murder despite a dearth of physical and forensic evidence.

 At the joint trial of the three young men in 1987, two detectives testified that during an interview on May 9, 1983, Cruz had told them that he had had a vision about the Nicarico murder.
 He allegedly told them that Jeanine's nose had been broken, that she had been hit in the head so hard that a depression was left in the ground where her body was found, that she had been sodomized, and that she had been left in a farmer's field, all details from the crime that had not been made public.
 Cruz maintained he had never made the statement.
 There was no police record of it, and it had not been mentioned during the indictment hearing three years earlier.

 Cruz and Hernandez were each convicted, but the jury deadlocked on Buckley.
 The state did not choose to try him again, and the charges against Buckley were dropped on 5 March 1987.
 Both Cruz and Hernandez were sentenced to death by the jury.

 In November 1985, a man named Brian Dugan, unrelated to any of these defendants, was sentenced to two consecutive life terms without parole for two unrelated rapes and murders (one of a seven-year-old girl and the other of an adult woman) committed in nearby Kane and LaSalle counties.
 He had pleaded guilty to the crimes to evade the death penalty.
 While in discussions on the plea deal, Dugan had told his attorney hypothetically that he was solely responsible for the rape and murder of Jeanine Nicarico, in an effort to avoid the death penalty.
-The prosecution rejected his proposal, as they had not investigated him for this crime.
-It withheld this information, about another suspect who had confessed, from being introduced at Cruz's trial.
+The prosecution rejected his proposal, as they had not investigated him for this crime, and withheld this information about another suspect (Dugan) having confessed from being introduced at Cruz's trial.